battlecode/battlecode-server-2017/specs.md

 #### All units
 - Units all have bytecode limits of 10000 and 24 sight range (units^2), except for COMPUTER, which has a 20000 bytecode limit.
 - All units except the COMPUTER and LAUNCHER can attack.
-The BASHER attacks automatically, however, which is different from other units.
+The BASHER attacks automatically (regardless of attack delay), however, which is different from other units.
 - All units except for the MISSILE can send messages.

 | Name      | Spawned From    | Cost               | Supply Upkeep | HP  | Attack | Range | MD | AD  | LD  | CD  |